-• Friable ACM will easily release asbestos fibers when crushed.
+Friable ACM will easily release asbestos fibers when crushed.
 Only DEQ licensed asbestos abatement contractors and certified asbestos workers can handle, remove and dispose of friable ACM.
-DEQ has specific training courses available that meet these certification needs.
+LRAPA has information about specific training courses available that meet these certification needs.
+A list of DEQ licensed asbestos abatement contractors and training provider information is available at www.lrapa-or.gov or DEQ's asbestos information page.